Kwandes/monorepo-sandbox/setup-guide.md

 Navigate into the NX workspace directory `cd app-sandbox` \
 Install a schematic for React `npm install --save-dev @nrwl/react`

-Generate a React app `nx generate @nrwl/react:app react-student-app` When prompted to, choose the following:
+Generate a React app `nx generate @nrwl/react:app react-student-app` \
+When prompted to, choose the following: \
-Stylesheet format: **SASS**
+Stylesheet format: **SASS** \
 Router: **Yes** *(We will need it in the future anyway, might as well add it)*

 Update the package.json of the workspace with new scripts.
-Allows things like serving the application to be done via npm Update the test script to run tests for all projects instead of just the default one
+Allows things like serving the application to be done via npm \
+Update the test script to run tests for all projects instead of just the default one

+Copy the react app code from [this repository](https://github.com/Kwandes/sonito). \
+Requires one new dependancy, `react-toastify` `npm install --save-dev react-toastify`

+*The app actually uses css.
+Future apps would be generated with css instead of scss*